sa2c/git-demystified/_episodes/02-commits-revisited.md

 ![Three Trees Staging Area](../assets/img/1-add-red.png)
 ![Three Trees HEAD](../assets/img/1-empty-commit.png)

 Git add has copied the file `red.txt` into the staging area.
 It hasn't done anything more complicated than that.
-This is how git stores the changes we've been making
+This is how git stores the changes we've made.

 Lets look at the output of git status again:
 ~~~